Ashland, Virginia: History

 On October 19, 2002, Ashland made national news as the site of one of the D.C. sniper attacks.
-37-year-old Jeffrey Hopper was shot at 8:00 pm in the parking lot of a Ponderosa Steakhouse as he and his wife left the restaurant.
+Thirty-seven year old Jeffrey Hopper was shot at 8:00 pm in the parking lot of a Ponderosa Steakhouse as he and his wife left the restaurant.
 A ransom demand note the snipers left nearby was instrumental in identifying them.

-The local newspaper, The Herald-Progress, published its final edition on March 29, 2018.
+The local newspaper, The Herald-Progress, published its final edition on March 29, 2018, after being in operation as The Herald-Progress since 1919.